HetCreep/PriconneALLTLFixup/README.md

 ## 🛠️ Architecture: Phase 1 (Core Integrity)
 In this phase, we have consolidated legacy patches into 4 robust modules to minimize boilerplate and maximize system stability:

-1. **`BootSystemPatch`**: The central lifecycle controller.
+1. **`EngineBridgePatch`**: A critical link between the Unity Engine and XUnity.AutoTranslator.
+It handles AssetBundle unstripping (font protection) and enforces language synchronization policies.
+2. **`WindowCorePatch`**: An intelligent display management system.
+It supports Exclusive Fullscreen, Borderless, and Maximized modes, including native Win32 API integrations and standard hotkeys (F11 / Alt+Enter); The central lifecycle controller.
 It ensures all dependencies are loaded and the system is ready before initializing mod logic.
-2. **`EngineBridgePatch`**: A critical link between the Unity Engine and XUnity.AutoTranslator.
-It handles AssetBundle unstripping (font protection) and enforces language synchronization policies.
-3. **`WindowCorePatch`**: An intelligent display management system.
-It supports Exclusive Fullscreen, Borderless, and Maximized modes, including native Win32 API integrations and standard hotkeys (F11 / Alt+Enter).
-4. **`TextSafetyPatch`**: The "Gatekeeper" layer.
+3. **`TextSafetyPatch`**: The "Gatekeeper" layer.
 It prevents game crashes by intercepting null or destroyed UI objects before they reach the translation engine, ensuring 100% runtime safety.

 ---